 - Use Warm Sitz Baths and Maintain Underwear Hygiene

-Soaking in warm water for 10–15 minutes improves pelvic blood flow and eases discomfort.
+A warm sitz bath for 10–15 minutes improves pelvic blood flow and relieves discomfort.
 Wear breathable cotton underwear and change frequently to curb bacterial growth.

 - Seek Early Medical Care

-Burning during urination, residual urine sensation, frequent nighttime urination, reduced libido, or ongoing fatigue may signal prostate issues.
+Burning during urination, a persistent feeling of incomplete emptying, frequent nighttime urination, reduced libido, or ongoing fatigue may signal prostate problems.
 Consult a urologist promptly to pinpoint the cause and prevent complications.

-Dr. Lee stresses the need for vigilance: “Summer symptoms can easily recur or become chronic.
+Dr. Lee stresses the need for vigilance: “Prostate symptoms in summer can easily recur or become chronic.
 Healthy habits and timely medical intervention are the best defenses against long-term problems.”

 By recognizing summer’s unique risks and adopting proactive strategies, men can maintain prostate health throughout the year.